sc0ttj/component/README.md

       //
       // called on each frame
       shouldSetState: props => true,
-      // called on on frames where shouldSetState returns true
+      // called on frames where shouldSetState returns true
-      onSetState: props => true,
+      onSetState: props => {},
       // called on first frame
       onStart: props => {},
       // called on each frame